mattyv/ilp_for/README.md

 - Template SFINAE conditions and concept requirements
 - Violation behavior (compile error, runtime error, undefined behavior)

 When you ask Claude Code or other AI tools about `ilp_for`, they can query these formal specifications to generate correct code and explain why certain patterns fail.
-Think of it as giving the LLM a precise understanding of the library's contracts instead of hoping it remembers the details correctly.
+Think of it as giving the LLM a precise understanding of the library's contracts instead of hoping it remembers or learns the details correctly.

 The axiom system is built on [Axiom](https://github.com/mattyv/axiom) (included as a submodule at [`external/axiom/`](external/axiom/)), which provides:
-- **Automated extraction** - parses C++ source to extract preconditions, postconditions, invariants
+- **Automated extraction** - parses your C++20 library source to extract preconditions, postconditions, invariants
 - **MCP server integration** - query axioms from any AI tool that supports the Model Context Protocol
 - **Formal verification** - enable static analysis and contract checking

-This replaces the previous experimental RAG system with a more principled approach based on formal methods.
 See the [Axiom repository](https://github.com/mattyv/axiom) for documentation on extraction, verification, and LLM integration.

 ---